 Please note that operators and criteria values are dependent on the data series' data type.
 For example, you cannot select "greater than" if your data series is a list of Sales Reps.

-- If a cell meets multiple conditions, it will receive the formatting of the first condition in the rule list that it meets
+The cell will receive the formatting of the first condition in the rule list that it meets.